 5. Do I need a Google Account to use a Chromebook?

 You do need a Google Account to use a Chromebook.
 When you first purchase a Chromebook it will ask you for your Google Account email address and password.
 If you do not have a Google Account you can easily create one at this stage.

-The Google Account is free and comes with Gmail, which is Google’s email service and is widely considered the best email service available in the world.
+Creating a Google Account is free and it comes with a free Gmail as well, which is Google’s email service and considered the best email service available in the world.

-A Google Account also comes with many other features, which you’ll likely become familiar with the more you use your Chromebook computer.
+A Google Account has many other features, and you can explore everything more with the use of your Chromebook computer.